Landlords and the Rental Assistance Program

 Eligible participants lease a privately owned apartment that meets certain rental guidelines and passes a housing inspection.
 The participant typically pays 30% of their adjusted gross monthly income towards the agreed upon rent.
 The authority issues Housing Assistance Payments (HAP) to the owner on or about the first of each month.
 The apartment may be located in a single family, a multi-family house or duplex.
 It can also be an apartment or condo complex.

-An eligible family may choose an apartment in any community in MA and the authority will manage the voucher assistance even if it is located outside of the Town of Fitchburg or Leominster.
+An eligible family may choose an apartment in any community in MA and the authority will manage the voucher assistance even if it is located outside of the City of Leominster.
 It may be permissible to move out of state with assistance.

 The authority uses income guidelines and family criteria set by the authority and HUD to determine eligibility.
 The authority draws names from an established centralized waiting list through the Massachusetts Regional Chapter of National Association of Housing and Redevelopment Officials (MASSNAHRO).